• Skip to primary navigation

 false

-Let’s say I don’t want to check only the reference but I want to check the actual values like name and age are matching or not. if both name and age are matching then both employers are equals. so how we can do that, in this case, we need to override this equals() method.
+Let’s say I don’t want to check only the reference, but I want to check whether the actual values like name and age match.
+If both name and age match, then both employers are equal.
+So how can we do that?
+In this case, we need to override this equals() method.

 class employeer